PSCF v1.3

 The format for a single solvent block is

 The monomerId is a monomer type index that identifies the solvent as containing a specified monomer type.
 The size parameter gives the volume occupied a solvent molecule, in units in which the monomer reference volume is equal to unity.
 For each solvent, a value must be specified for either the volume fraction phi occupied by the species, or its chemical potential mu.
-It is an error to specify both phi and mu or to omit both variables.
+It is an error to either specify values for phi and mu or to omit both variables.